everydaycodings/Ecommerce_Website-with-PHP/README.md

 **Required Changes**<br>
 *1)* It was a large file so i have to compress the file.
 You first extract the file.<br>
-*2)* In the file named "connection.inc.php" you have to give your own information such as path of the server where file would we uploaded<br>
-and path of the Database with its Password and Database_name.
+*2)* In the file named "connection.inc.php" you have to give your own information such as path of the server where file would we uploaded and path of the Database with its Password and Database_name.<br>
 *3)* Same think that you did in point number you have to repeat it with file "admin/connection.inc.php"<br>
 *4)* I have also included a sample Database You can use It.